Pedestrian safety and road safety for kids

 - What do we look for when crossing the road?

-- What sounds are we listening for when crossing the road?
+- What sounds are we listening for when we cross the road?

-Knowing when your child is ready to go solo
+Safe to go solo: knowing when your child is ready

-As a general guide, your child is ready to navigate roads safely on her own when she knows and understands road safety rules.
-She also needs to understand that even though she must follow the road rules, drivers don’t always follow the rules.
+As a general guide, your child is ready to navigate roads safely on their own when they know and understand road safety rules.
+Your child also needs to understand that even though they must follow the road rules, drivers don’t always follow the rules.

-Your child must be able to pay attention to vehicles on the road and work out how far away they are and how fast they’re coming towards him.
+Your child must be able to pay attention to vehicles on the road and work out how far away they are and how fast they’re approaching.

 And, of course, your child must be able to choose safe places to cross roads.